mimoralea/gdrl/README.md

 # Grokking Deep Reinforcement Learning

 **Note:** At the moment, only running the code from the [docker](https://github.com/docker/docker-ce) container (below) is supported.
-Docker allows for creating a single environment that is more likely to work on all system.
+Docker allows for creating a single environment that is more likely to work on all systems.
 Basically, I install and configure all packages for you, except docker itself, and you just run the code on a tested environment.

 To install docker, I recommend a web search for "installing docker on <you os here>".
 For running the code on a GPU, you have to additionally install [nvidia-docker](https://github.com/NVIDIA/nvidia-docker).
 NVIDIA Docker allows for using a host's GPUs inside docker containers.
 After you have docker (and nvidia-docker if using a GPU) installed, follow the three steps below.